 Currently, the Group has outsourced its internal audit function to Nexia TS Risk Advisory Pte.
 Ltd. (the "IA") which reports directly to the AC.
 The IA has an administrative reporting function to Management where planning, coordinating, managing and implementing internal audit work cycle are concerned.
-The work undertaken by the IA, are carried out in accordance with the standards set by internationally recognised professional bodies including Standards for the Professional Practice of Internal Auditing set by the Institute of Internal Auditors, includes the auditing of the Group's system of internal financial, operational and compliance controls over its key operations.
+The IA has unfettered access to all the Company, documents, records, properties, and personnel, individually access to the AC.
+The work undertaken by the IA, are carried out in accordance with the standards set by internationally recognised professional bodies including Standards for the Professional Practice of Internal Auditing set by the Institute of Internal Auditors, includes the auditing of the Group's system of internal financial, operational and compliance controls over its key operations and is staffed with persons with relevant qualifications and experience.
 The IA will report their audit findings and recommendations directly to the AC.
 The internal audit plan, findings and recommendations drawn up by the IA are reviewed and approved by the AC.

-The AC is satisfied that the IA is independent and has the sufficient assistance from the Management to perform their functions effectively.
+The AC reviews the adequacy and effectiveness of the internal audit function and is satisfied that the IA is independent and has the sufficient assistance from the Management to perform their functions effectively.